5 Rules for When to Buy Airline Tickets

 - International travel: Purchase tickets a month and a half before departure.

-Most people want to squeeze as much time out of a vacation as possible which is why flights on Fridays and Sunday are so popular.
-However, the airlines know this and they usually charge more for such flights.
+Most people want to squeeze as much time out of a vacation as possible which is why flights on Fridays and Sunday are such popular days to fly.
+However, the airlines know this and usually charge more for such flights.

-- Cheapest days to fly, U.S. domestic flights: Usually Tuesday, Wednesday or Saturday.
+- Cheapest days to fly U.S. domestic: Usually Tuesday, Wednesday or Saturday.

-- Cheapest days to fly, international flights: Midweek dates are often cheaper than weekends.
+- Cheapest days to fly international: Mid-week dates are often cheaper than weekends.